The Philosophy of the Program is as follows:

-- Midwives serve as advocates for women, newborns and families within the health care system and, within the struggle for basic human rights for all individuals, recognize that the violation of women’s rights violates the rights of all people.
+- Midwives serve as advocates for women, newborns and families within the health care system and, within the struggle for basic human rights and social justice for all individuals, recognize that the violation of women’s rights violates the rights of all people.

-- Midwifery care is family-centered and strives to involve the woman’s significant others in the delivery of care as appropriate.
+- Midwifery care is family-centered and strives to involve the woman’s significant others in the delivery of care as the woman deems appropriate.